nkiiskin/lolfs/README.md

                  lol cp copies files to (and from) your container file.

                   If you want to copy a file /home/you/readme.txt to your container file 'mycontainer', use:
                   lol cp /home/you/readme.txt mycontainer

+                  You can copy multiple files like: 'lol cp *.jpg container'

                   If you want to copy a file which is inside the container back to your normal filesystem, use:

                   lol cp mycontainer:/readme.txt /some/directory

                   NOTE: When accessing files inside your container, you must separate the path with ':' like in above example.